 Look at what the Bible says about the terrible devastation that these four horsemen bring: “So I looked, and behold, a pale horse.
 And the name of him who sat on it was Death, and Hades followed with him.
 And power was given to them over a fourth of the earth, to kill with sword, with hunger, with death, and by the beasts of the earth” (Revelation 6:8).

 Yet mankind need not look to genetic manipulations to foresee devastation.
 Another deadly trend is heat and drought.
 World temperatures are shifting in dramatic ways.
-Just a few years ago, in the summer of 2003, more than 20,000 in Italy died as a result of an unprecedented heat wave.
-As many as 10,000 in France also died as a result of the heat that summer.
-In 2007, the U.S. Drought Monitor, published by the U.S. Department of Agriculture and the National Oceanic and Atmospheric Administration, classified several states in the western U.S. as experiencing "severe" or "extreme" drought, and several southeastern U.S. states as facing the ultimate category of "exceptional" drought.
-As we read earlier, drought conditions in Southern California supported widespread wind-whipped fires in October 2007, destroying more than 500,000 acres and at least 1,700 homes in what firefighters described as an out-of-control inferno!
+Just a few years ago, in the summer of 2003, more than 20,000 in Italy died as a result of an unprecedented heatwave.
+An estimated 15,000 in France also died as a result of the heat that summer.
+In 2007, the U.S. Drought Monitor, published by the U.S. Department of Agriculture and the National Oceanic and Atmospheric Administration, classified several states in the western U.S. as experiencing “severe” or “extreme” drought, and several southeastern U.S. states as facing the ultimate category of “exceptional” drought.
+As we read earlier, drought conditions in Southern California supported widespread wind-whipped fires in October 2007, destroying hundreds of thousands of acres and at least 1,500 homes in what firefighters described as an out-of-control inferno!

 God chose the Apostle John to record the Apocalypse, or Revelation.
 As Scripture explains, it was John “who bore witness to the word of God, and to the testimony of Jesus Christ, to all things that he saw” (v.
 2).
 Notice this blessing pronounced on those who seriously study the book of Revelation: “Blessed is he who reads and those who hear the words of this prophecy, and keep those things which are written in it; for the time is near” (v.
 3).